 Visual aids can also help people learn during facilitation.
-Just as a problem can be broken down into smaller units, one can simplify a problem by putting together smaller units.
-This is when visual tools can come in handy.
-Simple building blocks can help people build a problem and indicate offshoots or results of the problem.
+Visual tools come in handy when simple building blocks can help people build a problem and indicate offshoots or results of the problem.
 Flip charts, too, are good visual aids.
 Visualizing data, sometimes, can help figure out the solution.

 If there are fewer people participating in a workshop, every one gets a chance to participate.
 Moreover, dormant participants can be easily identified and encouraged to take part in group activities.
 In order to ensure maximum participation, the facilitator should limit the number of participants to 10.